joseph-a-levine/authoring/_older/april_2024.md

 > The kid killers had broken the unspoken code: if you had a problem with the load-bearing suffering child, you were supposed to get the hell out of Omelas and keep it to yourself.
 You weren’t supposed to kill the kid.
 As a teenager, you were supposed to learn the blunt truth that your society was built on a single ongoing act of senseless, meaningless cruelty, and then you were supposed to cry about it or rage about it, but either way you were supposed to get over it and grow up and get on with your fully-paid-for-by-the-state education system and your festivals and your legal weed and your _drooz_.

+{% newthought "How to teach someone" %} how to use a [computer](https://pages.gseis.ucla.edu/faculty/agre/how-to-help.html), from 1996.
+Emotionally mature and patient.

 {% newthought "What do we keep scientists" %} around for, anyway?
 Well, they just captured the first ever [picture](https://amp.theguardian.com/environment/2024/jan/30/first-ever-baby-great-white-shark-image) of a baby great white shark.
 So they can hang around for now.

 <br>

 {% maincolumn "assets/img/shark.webp" "" %}

 ## Music